jarandht/docker-containers/README.md

 Almost all used docker containers.

-See traefik repo for all traefik related containers.
+See traefik repo for all traefik related containers and gitlab repo for gitlab.